Legal

 21. Entire Agreement and Third-Party Rights

-These Terms, together with the Privacy Policy, the AML Policy, the Merchant Agreement (where applicable), the Risk Warning, the Cookies Policy, the Complaints Procedure and any schedule we publish on the website, constitute the entire agreement between you and Mando Network Limited and supersede all prior representations.
+These Terms, together with the Privacy Policy, the AML Policy, the Merchant Agreement (where applicable), the Risk Warning, the Cookies Policy, the Complaints Procedure and any schedule we publish on the website, constitute the entire agreement between you and Mando Systems Ltd and supersede all prior representations.
 No person other than a party to these Terms has any right to enforce any term under the Contracts (Rights of Third Parties) Act 1999.

 22. Governing Law and Jurisdiction